Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 Clone the [fleet repository](https://github.com/Azure/fleet) and navigate to the root directory of the repo.

 Run the following script sets up the resources on the hub cluster and each on-prem cluster to allow the member agent installed to be able to communicate with the hub cluster.

-The latest fleet image tag could be found here https://github.com/Azure/fleet/releases.
+The latest fleet image tag could be found here in [fleet releases](https://github.com/Azure/fleet/releases).
 Please ensure kubectl can access the kube-config of the hub cluster and all the on-prem clusters.

 ```shell